salavey13/my-nextjs-app/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-# My Discord Bot with Vercel UI
+# My TG Bot with Vercel UI

 This project integrates a Discord bot with a web UI component deployed on Vercel.
 The bot listens for requests and triggers workflows based on VIP status and request count.